-After completing the requisite 4 years of medical school, pathologists conduct another 4 to 5 years of residency training before they are eligible to take board certification examinations.
+After completing the requisite four years of medical school, pathologists train as residents for an additional four to five years before they are eligible to take board certification examinations.
 Many pathologists also undertake additional training in a subspecialty of pathology.

-For more information and related resources on pursuing a degree in pathology, see the American Society for Clinical Pathology website.
+The American Society for Clinical Pathology provides more information and related resources on pursuing a degree in pathology.

 Search for funding opportunities related to this career

 Search for enrichment programs related to this career